CLEAN-UP PROGRAM & SUPPLY CHAIN:

 GOAL: Reusing as many as possible

 We want to free the oceans from plastic waste.
-Consequently, we collect plastic in all shapes and varieties instead of only the parts that can be easily recycled.
+That is why we collect every plastic part that can harm nature, regardless of shape and type.
+We don’t just pick out the easily recyclable and thus also economically most valuable parts, but also make sure to remove as much plastic waste as possible.
 Accordingly, everything we collect must first be sorted.
-Then we make sure everything is recycled and used for new products, so it doesn't end up back in the ocean.
-Currently, we are able to process the PET to rPET ourselves – it typically makes for between 10% and 15% of the Ocean Impact Plastic.
+We are able to process the PET to rPET (= recycled PET) thanks to our recycling partners – it typically makes for between 10% and 15% of the Ocean Impact Plastic.
 Other types of plastic, such as PP or PA, we hand over to other recyclers, as we have not been able to use them for our own production so far.
 This is due to a number of reasons: Some materials are not suitable to make new products from them due to their properties.
 Some do not have a sufficient degree of purity.
-And often high minimum purchase quantities are required for recycling, which we cannot yet fulfill.
+And often high minimum purchase quantities are required for recycling, which we are currently unable to meet.
+A high proportion of Ocean Impact Plastic is not yet recyclable at the current state of scientific knowledge - these are, for example, composite materials that contain different materials and can no longer be separated.
+This plastic is currently used in thermal recycling for energy production.
+We are in constant exchange with cooperation partners and contacts from the scientific community in order to find the best possible alternatives for this plastic.

 GOAL: Via ship and train only